A hip implant (or prosthesis) consists of four components that replicate the hip joint:

-All of the implant components can be engineered from different materials.
-Your surgeon will recommend components with materials that suit your life-style, will last, and help you recover quickly.
+All components can be engineered from different materials.
+Your surgeon will recommend components with materials that suit your life-style and help you recover quickly.

-The head or ball articulates with the liner and can be manufactured from metal or ceramic.
+The head (ball) articulates with the liner and can be manufactured from metal or ceramic.
 The head is inserted on the morse taper at the top of the stem.

 - Read more about the advances in metal on metal, ceramic on metal, ceramic on ceramic and big head technology →

 Polyethylene liners are resilient and manufactured to be incredibly smooth.
 However, until recently they were the Achilles heel of the operation.
 Over time constant friction creates wear particles and debris builds up which sometimes results in bone resorption (osteolysis).
 However, recent break-throughs in polyethylene technology have diminished this effect, reducing the wear rate significantly, making polyethylene an attractive option for the majority of patients.

 E-Poly was a breakthrough technology when it was developed.
 It is processed below melting temperature and irradiated.
 Vitamin E (α tocopherol), which is a naturally occurring antioxidant, is infused into the plastic, and stabilises free radicals by donating a hydrogen atom from the –OH groups; free radicals from the plastic are transferred to the vitamin chemical structure.
 This chemical interaction dramatically reduces the wear rate by up to ten fold when compared with conventional polyethylene.
 Laboratory trials confirmed the excellent wear properties of E-Poly and it is regularly used for bearing surfaces in hip replacements.

 The massive reduction in wear is a giant step forward in controlling one of the most important failure mechanisms in joint replacements and is particularly important in active patients.

 - Read more about the break-through in polyethylene →

 - Read about polyethylene in the national press →